megan-yong/megan-yong/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Megan Yong, a BA Linguistics student at the University of York.
-I'm currently picking up R and Python, and dabble in LaTex, HTML, and CSS.
+I'm currently learning R and Python, and dabble a little in LaTex, HTML, and CSS.